leon4rd/test/README.md

-## Why did the man run around his bed?
-Because he was trying to catch up on his sleep!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.